hawleyfarm/hawleyfarm.github.com/content/info/covid-19.md

 +++
 # **COVID 19**

-# **For all  bookings, if Government action concerning Covid 19 (lockdowns)results in you being prevented from travelling we will refund all monies paid.**
+# **For all  bookings, if Government action concerning Covid 19 (lock downs)results in you being prevented from travelling we will refund all monies paid.**

 We however can not repay you if one or more of your party has to self isolate, is sick or wider family member is ill.
 Insurance can be taken out for these.

 Please book dates in the year you would like.
-We are looking forward to the warmer months and greeting guests again, but not sure when we may open.
-We will have more information about this  on the 22nd February.
+We are looking forward to the warmer months and greeting guests again.

 We hope  you would like to have a UK holiday here in rural East Devon, close to the Jurassic Coast.